No LH Surge? How It Will Impact your Ovulation & Pregnancy Chances

 What If There’s No LH Surge?

 Sometimes, your OPK may not detect an LH surge, producing a negative result.
-If you expected to see a positive result, you might be surprised or concerned if your OPK comes up negative.
+If you expected to see a positive result (see what a positive ovulation test looks like here), you might be surprised or concerned if your OPK comes up negative.
 So, what does no LH surge mean on an ovulation predictor kit?

 What Does No LH Surge Mean?